Amazon picks New York City and Virginia for $5 billion new headquarters

 The world’s largest online retailer has already been awarded more than $1.6 billion of state and local public subsidies across the United States since 2000, with most of that after 2012, according to a database from the Washington-based government watchdog Good Jobs First.

 Amazon did not comment on the Good Jobs First numbers but said it has invested $160 billion in the United States since 2010, including in warehouses, data centers and employee compensation.
+I

+It estimated New York would see incremental tax revenue of more than $10 billion over 20 years as a result of its investment and job creation; Virginia would take in $3.2 billion; and Tennessee more than $1 billion over 10 years.

+In Nashville, Amazon will receive performance-based direct incentives of up to $102 million based on the company creating 5,000 jobs with an average wage of over $150,000.

 YEAR-LONG COMPETITION

+Amazon had received 238 proposals from across North America vying for a home base in addition to its Seattle headquarters.
 New York and Virginia beat out 18 others, including Los Angeles and Chicago, on a short list Amazon released in January.

 Cities and states promised billions of dollars of tax breaks and other inducements in exchange for Amazon’s so-called HQ2.
 They also handed over infrastructure, labor and other data that could prove useful in other ways to Amazon.